HI, I'M ALI MILLER.

 NVC is a radically non-pathologizing approach to healing and transformation.
 It is the most compassionate approach to understanding human feelings and behavior that I have come across, which is one of the reasons I love it so much.
 It's the practice I'm most committed to in my life, and it is integral to my therapeutic work.

 MINDFULNESS AND BUDDHIST PSYCHOLOGY

 addition to my ongoing training in various schools of

 meditation (also called insight meditation) since 2001.
 I enjoy incorporating Buddhist psychology and mindfulness-based

 interventions into my work with people to help foster

 There's only so much a website can do to convey who a person is, and I know how important it is to find a therapist who is a good fit.
 The best way to see if I'm the right therapist for you is to meet in person and see how it feels.
 Let's start with a free 15-minute phone consultation and see where it takes us.

-Ali@AliMillerMFT.com to get started on your journey to more inner peace and greater life satisfaction.
+Ali@AliMillerMFT.com to get started on your journey to an authentic, empowered, and connected life.